 Recently Council had a \$10k expense (unbudgeted) to replace the card reader at the bowsers.
-The need to move to a new fuel retail system whereby when the Roadhouse is open all fuel transactions are controlled and conducted from within the roadhouse with all after hours transactions using the existing Card Reader will also need to be funded in part from the Roadhouse fuel budget and part from the Roadhouse Budget.
+The need to move to a new fuel retail system whereby when the Roadhouse is open all fuel transactions are controlled

 In reviewing the rationale for the policy, it seems in effect the pricing merely puts into practice a desired approach which in 2012 was implicit in the decision but not explicit in its articulation.